Preventing Invasive Species

 Invasive species can hurt native species.
 For example, invasive snakes may decimate native bird populations.
 Or invasive plants can take up space where native plants should be, without providing food or shelter that native animals can recognize and use.

 Invasive species can damage infrastructure.
-Zebra mussels can clog the intake pipes of water treatment plants, making it more difficult and expensive for the treatment plant to provide safe drinking water to people.
+Zebra mussels can clog the intake pipes of water treatment plants and irrigation systems, making it more difficult and expensive to provide water for people and crops.

 Invasive species can make outdoor recreation less fun.
 Eurasian watermilfoil can clog up shallow areas of lakes, making it impossible for boaters and swimmers to get through.
 Or we may find it difficult to enjoy a walk in the woods when all we see is a handful of invasive plant species, instead of the diverse understory that used to be there.